-Strategy: DSB will encourage and support viable self-employment.
-Counselors provided participants to trainings on small business enterprises.
-Counselors scheduled job shadowing experiences with participants who are blind/visually impaired that have maintained successful businesses.
+- Counselors provided participants with trainings on small business enterprises. - Counselors scheduled job shadowing experiences with participants who are blind/visually impaired that have maintained successful businesses.

 Strategy: DSB will work in conjunction with provider agencies to provide work appropriate skills and training to blind and low vision participants.

-DSB refers participants to World Services for the Blind, Alpha Pointe, Louisiana Center for the Blind, Sources, Goodwill, and other providers as necessary for additional skills training, including but not limited to soft skills, and work readiness training to assist participants in improving their probability of securing competitive employment.
+- DSB refers participants to World Services for the Blind, Alpha Pointe, Louisiana Center for the Blind, Sources, Goodwill, Adult Education, and other providers as necessary for additional skills training, including but not limited to soft skills, and work readiness training to assist participants in improving their probability of securing competitive integrated employment. - DSB refers participants to Apprenticeship programs.

 Strategy: DSB will provide detailed benefits counseling information to each participant on SSI and SSDI.

-DSB refers 100% of clients, adults, students, and youth on SSI and SSDI to benefits counseling for a one-on-one benefits analysis.
-Counselors provide benefits counseling at the time of application, at the time of IPE's, and at the time of closure.
+- DSB refers 100% of clients, adults, students, and youth on SSI and SSDI to benefits counseling for a one-on-one benefits analysis. - Counselors provide benefits counseling at the time of application, at the time of IPE's, and at the time of closure.

-Strategy: DSB will continue to refer Older Individuals who are Blind (OIB) and interested in employment to VR services and will ensure that its OIB contractor will as well.
+Strategy: DSB will refer Older Individuals who are Blind (OIB) and interested in employment to VR services.